Data-Rich, Insight-Poor: It’s Not About Data Quantity but How You Use It

 We’re approaching an entirely new digital divide.
 While we’re all aware of the divide between the rich and poor, when it comes to data, being data-rich is more significant than being data-poor.

 However, unlike money, quantity is not the only relevant parameter.
-That’s why those who implement a first-party data strategy will come out on top.
+Those who implement a first-party data strategy will come out on top.

 Data-rich is when companies deal directly with customers — having plenty of first-party data.